RAMM terms and conditions

 (6) The term ‘External Talk’ refers to talks that are delivered by a museum specialist to a group of people at a venue that the Organiser has booked

 - Unless you are a school, a 50% deposit is required to be paid upon booking where the overall charge is greater than £100.

-- Should the organiser cancel the booking within 28 days of the date of the visit then 50% of the total fee shall be forfeited/requested.
+- Should the organiser cancel the booking within 14 days of the date of the visit then the deposit shall be forfeited/requested.

 - Unless you are a school requesting payment via the issue of an invoice, the total cost/balance of payment for the booking must be made in full 14 days before the date of the visit.
 Failure to do so may result in the booking being cancelled.